TheBryceIsRight/HTML_Tables/simplify.md

 is configurable.
 Please consult your Elavon representative for more information.

-Appendix E - LRC Calculation {#appendix-e---lrc-calculation .h2}
+Appendix E - LRC Calculation {#00072 .h2}
 ----------------------------

 Returns: Longitudinal Redundancy Checksum (LRC)

-Appendix F - Simplify-Controlled Field Definitions {#appendix-f---simplify-controlled-field-definitions .h2}
+Appendix F - Simplify-Controlled Field Definitions {#00073 .h2}
 --------------------------------------------------

 This appendix describes the following fields whose definition is